Properties

 # Property types

 In addition to a name and value, properties also have a type.
-A property's type describes the kind of values it can store.
-To change the type of a property, click the property's icon or use the Edit file property command.
+A property's type determines what kind of values it can store and how Obsidian handles them.
+To change the type of a property, click the type icon next to the property name and select a different option.
+You can also manage property types using the Properties view core plugin.

 Obsidian supports the following property types: